 2. Change Your Opener Code

-So how secure is a garage door?
-That all depends on how secure you make it.
-Many homeowners have a PIN that lets them access their garage, and it’s essential to keep that information private.
+So, how secure is a garage door?
+That all depends on how safe you make it.
+Many homeowners have a PIN that lets them access their garage, and keeping that information private is essential.
 Only share this code with members of your household.
 If you ever have to share your PIN with someone else in an emergency or if they’re housesitting, change it when they’re done.
 You can also create a new code if you notice suspicious activity around your neighborhood.
 Pick a unique number that you don’t use for any other PINs.

 It’s essential to change your garage opener PIN when you get a new system, as well.
-Many garage openers come with a preset code that’s factory-standard, meaning a burglar could easily attempt to guess your PIN.
+Many garage openers come with a factory-standard preset code, meaning a burglar could easily attempt to guess your PIN.

 3. Use the Manual Lock